Baltimore Carved Bellflowers (and Paterae, Plumes, and Swags)

 This Baltimore bellflower chain has a terminating husk composed of the right pedal overlapping the left, with a hyperextending central pedal below.

-A Baltimore sofa lacking the “V” form brackets at the four central legs associated with examples by William Waters or William Worthington (Priddy and Steuart, Chipstone, 2010); also, the side “crests” of the fully exposed mahogany crest rail do not extend beyond the horizontal as they do on the Washington, DC attributed sofas; courtesy http://www.levygalleries.com
+a Baltimore sofa lacking the “V” form brackets at the four central legs associated with examples by William Waters or William Worthington (Priddy and Steuart, Chipstone, 2010); also, the side “crests” of the fully exposed mahogany crest rail do not curve up beyond the horizontal as they do on the Washington, DC attributed sofas

 This pair of chairs which sold at Skinner Auctions in 2011 (detail below) was originally catalogued as attributed to South Carolina but later amended to Washington, D.C..
 While the maker was probably familiar with the Winterthur chair of the same design, their less sophisticated, shallower carving precludes these chairs from being from the same set.
 The leaves of the paterae, for example, do not undulate from the convex to the concave as they extend out to the edge.
 These chairs also lack the extra “lobe” (as well as the sophistication of carving) where the drapery swags meet the central splat.
 Might this be an example of a D.C. chairmaker’s yeoman’s job of emulating the successful designs from their much larger sister city to the north?